Kodak Alaris can help you procure and deploy FADGI-compliant scanners ahead of the June 30, 2024 deadline.

 Kodak AQIST software powers FADGI-compliant output—no other apps or drivers (TWAIN, ISIS, WIA) can create FADGI-compliant images

-AQIST creates uncompressed color TIFF images—at 300 or 400 dpi— and places them in a batch output folder
+AQIST creates uncompressed color TIFF images at 300 dpi and places them in a batch output folder

 Includes a printed Digital Imaging Conformance Evaluation (DICE) target, which is needed for ongoing conformance checks and calibration